ShravyaRS/enzyme-mutation-fingerprint/README.md

 ### 4. **Detailed Explanation of Scripts**

-Provide a brief explanation of what each script does.
-This helps users understand how the code works and how to use it effectively.
+Brief explanation of what each script does.
 #### Example:
 ```markdown
 ## Scripts